OWASP/owasp-masvs/README.md

 # Getting the MASVS

 PDF downloads are available on the [Releases page](https://github.com/OWASP/owasp-masvs/releases).
-The current release is [MASVS version 1.0](https://github.com/OWASP/owasp-masvs/releases/download/1.0/OWASP_Mobile_AppSec_Verification_Standard_v1.0.pdf).
+The current release is [MASVS version 1.1](https://github.com/OWASP/owasp-masvs/releases/download/1.1/OWASP_Mobile_AppSec_Verification_Standard_v1.1.pdf).
 The MASVS is also available in [Spanish](https://github.com/OWASP/owasp-masvs/releases/download/1.0-ES/OWASP_Mobile_AppSec_Verification_Standard_v1.0-ES.pdf).

+## Gitbook

+Read it on [Gitbook](https://mobile-security.gitbook.io/masvs/).
+The book is automatically synchronized with the main repo.

 ## Creating a Word Doc